matakahas/matakahas.github.io/projects/README.md

 <!---<span style="color:purple">*\#semantics&pragmatics*</span>&nbsp;<span style="color:navy">*\#English*</span>--->
 <details>

-  * I am also conducting some experiments to discover the effects of modality, as well as the presence of an in-person experimenter, on the way participants engage in pragmatic reasoning, with a focus on the well-known "some-but-not-all" implicature.
+  * I am conducting some experiments to discover the effects of modality, as well as the presence of an in-person experimenter, on the way participants engage in pragmatic reasoning, with a focus on the well-known "some-but-not-all" implicature.
 </details>

 {::options parse_block_html="false" /}